-- % dig @phloem.uoregon.edu version.bind chaos txt version.bind.
-0 CH TXT "99999.9.9" options { directory "/var/named"; version "whatever"; }; - If you have shell access to the name server, try: % named -v (you may also want to use the unix find command to look for multiple/additional installations of named) - If you don't have local access, you may also be able to fingerprint a name server using fpdns (see http://www.rfc.se/fpdns/), but note that this may not always be able to distinguish dot release versions. - Once they've identified your name server(s), the bad guys can also just try each and every exploit they know, regardless of whether or not they know the version of the code you're running!
+% dig @ns1.uoregon.edu version.bind chaos txt version.bind.
+0 CH TXT "99999.9.9" options { directory "/var/named"; version "whatever";

+- If you have shell access to the name server, try: % named -v (you may also want to use the unix find command to look for multiple/additional installations of named) - If you don't have local access, you may also be able to fingerprint a name server using fpdns (see http://code.google.com/p/fpdns/ ), but it may not always be able to distinguish dot release versions. - Of course, once they've identified your name server(s), the bad guys can also just try each and every exploit they know, regardless of whether or not they know the version of the code you're running!